Karishma Kotak

-Karishma Kotak is a British model, actress and TV presenter.
+Karishma Kotak is an English model, actress and television presenter.

 Early life

 Kotak was born on 26 May 1982 in North West London, England.
 She is of Indian Gujarati descent.
 Her father is from Gujarat and her mother is from East Africa.
 Her immediate family lives in London and consists of her mother and a younger brother named Sunny Kotak.
 She did a part of her schooling from a boarding school.
 She later pursued a degree in Bachelor of Arts in Advertising and Marketing.
 Initially, she wanted to become a teacher and had enrolled for a course in teaching.

 Career

 Modelling and advertisements - UK

 Karishma began her modelling career at the age of 16 and worked for an adult magazine like Just Seventeen and other projects in Essex.
 When she was around 20, she visited India and realized the huge potential that the Indian fashion had to offer.
 In the meantime, she continued doing projects and fashion shows in the UK including regional campaigns.
 She did catalog work for brands like Toni & Guy and FCUK.
 In 2004, she walked the ramp for the London Fashion Week.
 She was also a presenter for a UK TV show, The Show, that dealt with entertainment, movies & lifestyle.